unomedina93/DonationDemoTest/README.md

 VS Code

 FAQs-
-iframe was difficult and took the bulk of time figuring out how to reference
+iframe was difficult and took the bulk of time figuring out how to reference.
+I had to remove the node_modules folder from within Cypress Automation as Github didnt allow it.

 TROUBLESHOOTING -
 Add this command into the cypress.config.js file - chromeWebSecurity: false